Women in Public Works

 Can you tell us about your professional background and what led you to Public Works?

-What do you find most rewarding about working in Public Works?
+What do you love most about working in Public Works?

 What is your current position and what do you do?